Feb 28 to Mar 5, 2021 (arrival day Feb 27th and departure day Mar 6)

-You have the option to stay in Queenstown after the event or get a ride back to Christchurch with the returning buses on March 2nd.
+You have the option to stay in Queenstown after the event or get a ride back to Christchurch with the returning buses on departure day.
 You will need to book flights out from 5pm afterwards, any earlier and you won't make your flight.
 You can also check flights from Queenstown to Christchurch as you can get those pretty cheap if you prefer not to get the bus back.
 The bus is 6+hrs so the best option is to stay in Queenstown and fly out of Queenstown!

 Bike Box's - where do they go?

 Once you arrive, you get taken to Flock Hill.
 You will put your bikes together and then your bike box/bag will get loaded on to a truck.
 They get stored in Christchurch until you return so you won't see them again for the 5 days.
 If you are staying in QT after the event and not returning to Christchurch then we make sure we bring those down there with us for you so you have at the end of the event.